jonathanmeneses/flight-booker/README.md

 # Overview

-This is a flight booker mock[project](https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker) as part of [The Odin Project](https://www.theodinproject.com)'s Ruby on Rails pathway.
+This is a flight booker mock [project](https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker) as part of [The Odin Project](https://www.theodinproject.com)'s Ruby on Rails pathway.

 # Intent
 The intent of this project is to develop my learning and showcase: